 Carbon which was formerly known as Paylater brought about the idea of granting loans via smartphones.
-The firms has metamorphosed now to Carbon.
+The firm has metamorphosed now to Carbon.

-Not just the name change, the overall app layout has been revamped to something cool looking.
-Moving away from the aesthetics, the app check all the boxes in terms of security.
+Not just the name change, but the overall app layout has been revamped to something cool looking.
+Moving away from the aesthetics, the app checks all the boxes in terms of security.

 Getting eligible for a quick loan in Nigeria using Carbon isn’t a tough ask, it requires permission to go through your banking history and information so as to suggest a loan amount.

 Also, repaying your loan before schedule gives you some loyalty benefits and also qualifies you for higher denominations.